How to Separate Work From Personal Life: 5 Key Digital Habits You Need

 It can get tedious to switch between the two devices, but that’s the idea.
 It’ll ensure that when you work, you work, and when you play, you play.

-If procrastination is your nemesis, or workaholism is, having a dedicated device for work and a shutdown routine can help you fight it.
+If procrastination is your nemesis or workaholism is, having a dedicated device for work and a shutdown ritual can help you fight it.
+This is a great way to ensure work-life balance.

 If you use the same device for both work and personal activities, it’s ideal to create separate user accounts or profiles for them.